85 Painting Ideas That Will Inspire You To Pick Up a Brush Right Now

 Painting Tutorials

-If you don't have a vast knowledge of painting, any one of these ideas can be daunting to start putting pigment to canvas.
-Here are some painting tutorials to try which will teach you how to paint a particular subject while giving you confidence for future works of art.
+If you don't have a vast knowledge of painting, any of these ideas can be daunting to start putting pigment on canvas.
+Here are some painting tutorials to try.
+They'll teach you how to paint a particular subject while giving you confidence for future works of art.

 Dream Your Own Abstract Floral Paintings — In this online course on My Modern Met Academy, artist Nitika Ale will walk you through painting techniques to create luscious acrylic blooms.